SAP/code-pal-for-abap/docs/checks/collect.md

 * Internal tables typed as `SORTED TABLE` with `NON-UNIQUE KEY`;
 * Internal tables typed as `STANDARD TABLE`;

-Known GAPs:
-* Internal tables with header line are not supported;
-* Internal tables typed as DDIC table type are not supported;

 ### How to solve the issue?

 Change the internal table to `SORTED` or `HASHED` as recommended, or perform the collection manually.